USA and the UK

 Moving to Ireland as a Family Member of an Employment Permit Holder

 If you are the spouse/civil partner or dependent of an Irish resident who is living in the country under an employment permit, you can usually join your family member in Ireland.

 In this situation, you would get a ‘Stamp 3’ in your passport, which doesn’t afford you the right to work in Ireland.
 However, if your partner is a Critical Skills Employment Permit holder, you will get stamp number 1G, which will enable you to work.

 Other Emigration Routes to Ireland

-There are a number of other emigration routes which U.S. citizens could go down if they wish to relocate to Ireland.
+There are a number of other emigration routes that U.S. citizens could go down if they wish to relocate to Ireland.

 The Immigrant Investor Programme enables those with a minimum investment of €1 million to relocate to Ireland, along with their immediate family, for up to five years.
 Note that as of 15 February 2023, the Irish Immigrant Investor Programme will no longer be accepting new applications.